 1. Check your statement regularly - Look at your statement regularly to see if your child has used your card.
 If they have, you'll be able to address the problem quickly, increasing your chance of getting a refund.

 2. Remove saved payment information - It can be tempting to leave payment information on online shops for convenience, but removing it makes it harder for your child to make purchases.
 This is especially important if you put in your card details to buy your child a game or app on their device.

 3. Educate your child about the consequences - The best way to stop kids from making bad purchases is to educate them.
 Explain that making payments on your card is taking away your money, and say what else it would be used for if they hadn't spent it.
 This is the best way to make sure that they are ready for their own credit card one day.

 4. Set passwords and parental controls - Set up password protections if you share devices with your child.
 Take advantage of parental controls that allow you to turn off or monitor purchases on your child’s account.
 On Apple devices you can also set up ‘Ask to buy’, which sends a request for parents to approve when a child wants to buy or download a new item.

 5. If you do add your kid as an authorized user on your credit or debit card, set clear guidelines for their authorized card use - Credit card companies will hold you liable for the charges, so make sure your child or teen understands your expectations for how they should use the card.

 6. Get your child their own prepaid debit card - Giving a child the ability to spend their own money online can be massively helpful to teach them about wise spending.
 If you're unsure whether your kid is ready for a debit card, a prepaid debit card is a great option.

-A GoHenry prepaid debit card is a great way to stop your child from using your card online.
+A GoHenry prepaid debit card for kids is a great way to stop your child from using your card online.
 Plus, our other benefits for teens include quick payment of allowance to their card, as well as our in-app Money Missions, teaching them how to spend money wisely, and to safely spend money online.